Firehawke/a2softlist-support/README.md

  Both scripts are now set up to count from the END of their respective archives, as I've finally caught up.

+ Instead of directly using the `newccgen` and `newwozgen` tools described below, I suggest you read the next paragraph:

+ Newly added are `wozrange` and `ccrange`, scripts that automate the workflow a bit further.
+They will start from the newest entry and work their way back towards the 100th entry, stopping as soon as they hit any kind of duplicated material.
+They will then call the `ccgenxml`/`wozgenxml` scripts to condense the output to a single file for quicker editing pass.
+They will be out of order compared to the release list, so you'll need to open IA in your browser and copy-paste the entries accordingly, then do the necessary final adjustments as you usually would.

  `newccgen` will count from the end of the 4AM cleanly cracked disk archive.
 Running `newccgen 1` will get you the latest release and generate the XML data accordingly.
 Running `newccgen 100` will do the 100th release back, and so forth.
 MAME softlist-compatible XML output will be put in `xml/cc/cc#.xml`, with `newccgen 1` giving you `cc1.xml` and `newccgen 100` giving you `cc100.xml`-- in all cases, this WILL overwrite what's in the file, allowing you to re-run in case of error or if you need to modify publishers.txt or whatever.

  `newwozgen` is likewise set up to count from the end of the 4AM WOZ-a-day archives.
 Running `newwozgen 1` will grab the latest single release in that collection and generate MAME softlist-compatible XML as `xml/woz/woz1.xml` overwriting whatever is in that file on creation.
 Running `newwozgen 100` will go back 100 releases from latest and generate a `woz100.xml` file (and again overwriting what's there).

- When run, you may get output that looks like:
+ When run, you will eventually get output that looks like:

- `/mnt/c/msys64/src/mame/hash/apple2_flop_clcracked.xml:22105: <rom name="repton (4am crack).dsk" size="143360" crc="eb5a3f65" sha1="8efc7bf1b2bf004de51d7de9c4d0675626d3b0ff" />`
+ `Duplicated entry.
+Removing generated XML...`

- That's your official warning that the script found this exact SHA1 already in the described softlist and that you shouldn't proceed further without making sure you're not adding a duplicate.
-This WILL NOT save you from duplicates that don't have the same SHA1, however, such as from a different crack source.
+ That's your official notification that the script eventually got to material already in the softlist and stopped.

 ## Warnings